volkodava/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 If a well known architecture was chosen:
 * What architecture was chosen?

 LeNet-5 with few dropouts shown in the udacity classroom

 * Why did you believe it would be relevant to the traffic sign application?

-Yes, because traffic sign classifier works pretty well overall with the test set.
+Because traffic sign classifier works pretty well overall with the test set

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 The network is producing better than 93% accuracy within 20 epochs on all 3 input sets